-We are proud of our Senior class and want them to feel proud of their accomplishments.
-At the start of Trimester 3, Seniors may wear the sweatshirt/t-shirt of the college or university they will be attending next year.
+We are proud of our senior class and want them to feel proud of their accomplishments.
+Starting at the beginning of Trimester 3, seniors may wear the sweatshirt/t-shirt of the college or university they will be attending next year.